MicrosoftDocs/well-architected/well-architected/operational-excellence/application-instrumentation.md

 #### Human-readable data

 Ensure that information captured by trace events is both machine and human readable.
-Adopt well-defined schemas for this information to help automated processing of log data across systems, and to provide consistency for operations and engineering staff reading the logs.
+Adopt well-defined schemas for this information to help implement automated processing of log data across systems, and to provide consistency for operations and engineering staff reading the logs.

 Include the following environmental information in your data: